ThomasLey/Batlights/src/API.md

     /segment/{[id]}/color/{[RGB as int]}

-Turn a segment exclusivly on.
+Turn a segment exclusively on.
 All other segments are turned off.

     /xsegment/{[id]}/color/{[RGB as int]}